RamanGodun/State-symmetric-blueprint-mono-repo/README.md

 State symmetry **acts as low-cost insurance (~15–35% LOC upfront, amortized to ≤5–10%) that pays off when**:

-- Probability of feature's reuse (in appwith another SM) ≥15–25% within planning horizon
+- Probability of feature's reuse (in app with another SM) ≥15–25% within planning horizon
 - UI/UX feature's similarity is ≥70% across target apps

 It is **most valuable for a niche (~5–10%)**: multi-product companies, white-label vendors, agencies with diverse client requirements, platform/SDK providers. **Solo developers and skilled indie teams** benefit even more.
 With automation and one-person context, the effective overhead often drops to **<3%**, while reuse opportunities are high across gigs/products — so, for them the approach is usually **net-positive by default** for most mainstream features.